Listed buildings in Askam and Ireleth

-Askam and Ireleth is a civil parish in the Borough of Barrow-in-Furness in Cumbria, England.
+Askam and Ireleth is a civil parish in Westmorland and Furness, Cumbria, England.
 It contains twelve listed buildings that are recorded in the National Heritage List for England.
 Of these, two are listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 The parish contains the villages of Ireleth and Askam-in-Furness and the surrounding countryside.
 Ireleth is the older village and is on a hillside to the east of the railway.
 Askam-in-Furness is on more level ground to the west of the railway.
 The listed buildings consists of houses in Ireleth, buildings in Askam railway station, a church, a drinking fountain, and a house, farmhouses and farm buildings in the countryside.